How to write a contract in 12 easy steps

 3. Use the right names

-A simple, yet often overlooked aspect of writing a contract between two parties, you need to make sure you’re addressing the right people and/or entities.
+A simple, yet often overlooked aspect of a written contract between two parties, you need to make sure you’re addressing the right people and/or entities.
 This means if you’re entering into an agreement with a corporation or an LLC, you must identify them as such.

 - This will make it clear who is responsible for carrying out the terms of the contract.